 What is AskMID?

-The main purpose of the MID is to allow the government to make sure that all vehicles driven on UK roads are covered by insurance, as is required by law.
-The AskMID service gives members of the public access to this database in order to check whether a vehicle is insured if ever they are unsure or need to find out for claims purposes.
+The main purpose of the MID is to allow the government to make sure all vehicles that drive on UK roads are covered by an insurance policy, as is required by UK law.

 What is AskMID used for?

 - Check the current status of your own car insurance

 - Check the insurance status of a third-party following a car accident (at a cost)